(Pocket-lint) - Video conferencing software and apps are an essential means of communication for all sorts of people and businesses.

 Are you a G Suite user?
 Definitely use Google Meet.

 Are you a Microsoft 365 user?
 Go with Microsoft Teams.

 Are you a business or school?
 You're probably either using G Suite or Microsoft 365, so use whatever video conferencing app is included with your plan - but if not, there's free access to Zoom and Google Meet to support you.

 Honestly, Zoom and Google Meet are the quickest and most straightforward ways to start video calls using calendar links, meeting URLs, and phone dial-in numbers.
 You don't even need to create an account with Zoom, though Meet requires at least a free Google account, which Google says is a security feature.
 Microsoft Teams, on the other hand, really shines when a team needs to jump on a video call from a chat message thread.

 If you really want us to recommend one service to try, go with Zoom.
-It's what everyone is using at the moment, and the company has been doubling down on its security efforts, even rolling out a major 5.0 update that groups key settings under a new security icon in the menu bar.
+It has emerged as the platform of choice for many, from individuals up to major media organisations doing live interviews.
 It also betters Google Meet when it comes to managing larger groups and offers better screen sharing options and controls.